 Dynamic Fields

-EXT:solr uses dynamic field suffixes to add custom fields without requiring a schema change :
+EXT:solr utilises dynamic field suffixes to add custom fields without modifying the schema :

 | Suffix | Type | Multi? | Example |